j0hanz/blog-beat-web/README.md

 ### Wireframes

-Blog Beat's wireframes where designed in Balsamiq.
-Serve as a visual guide to the layout and interface.
-Streamlining UI development and enhancing user experience.
+Blog Beat's wireframes were designed in Balsamiq to serve as a visual guide to the layout and interface, streamlining UI development and enhancing user experience.

 <details><summary>Home Page / Menu</summary>
 <img src="/docs/wireframes/home.png" alt="Home Page Wireframe">